mayaanne/foundations/week-1/git-and-github-intro/git-remote-merge-primer.md

 [Week 1 Home](../)

-# git Remote merge Primer
+# git Remote Merge Primer

 ### Learning Competencies
 By the end of this exploration, you should

 - Explain what a remote is
+- Understand the diffrent context of a forked repo

 ## Summary
 Web Developers use tools to track their progress and create backups.
 GitHub is a popular platform for this, especially in Git uses remote URLs to figure out where to go on the Internet to push and pull files.
 By setting a remote, you are basically telling git exactly where to go when you want to save (push) your work, get (pull) your work to your computer, or fetch changes from the repo you forked from.